Enrico Rava trumpet

 Lest the listener think that Easy Living is all drift, “Algir Dalbughi” plots a hard swing at album center.
 From Petrella’s ebullient harmonizing comes a vast, big band sound and foils Rava’s extroverted heights with pale fire.
 Bassist Rosario Bonaccorso opens “Traveling Night” with a fluttering solo and leads the band into another flowing diary entry.
 Gatto communicates hyper-effectively with Bollani as Petrella fires off a round of humid motives.
 “Hornette And The Drums Thing” is the finest track of the set and an even finer vehicle for the drummer, who jumps, skips, and shuffles his way through the deck like a blindfolded magician—though he has some acutely observant spectators in Petrella and Bollani following his every move.
 Rava’s sweep is characteristically melodic and assured.
 His fingers stir up their own concert, notes singing by like arrows.
 Gatto’s full-on wizardry quiets into a lush carpet for the band’s legato breakdown, bringing us at last to “Rain,” which draws the curtains, breaks down the set, and bids farewell in style.
 Between Gatto’s cymbal-laden drizzle, Bonaccorso’s thick sags, and Bollani’s varietal drama, there is plenty to admire in this luxurious sendoff.

-Easy Living is the perfect album for an afternoon drive or lethargic morning alike.
+Easy Living is ideal for an afternoon drive or lethargic morning alike.
 Its verdant fields and canopied paths smell of a grandmother’s food: no matter how many times you eat it, it will always taste like home.